> Value Proposition

 - To maintain and evolve TEE Internal APIs to add features including trusted user interface, biometry, secure channel protocol support, access to SEs, debug and networking.

-- To support the evolution of the GlobalPlatform TEE Compliance Program.
+- To support the evolution of the GlobalPlatform Device Compliance Program in collaboration with GSMA and Global Certification Forum (GCF).

 - To define the TEE role and requirement during device boot.